melzayet/ais-design-guide/README.md

 ### Provision infrastructure, policy and config as code [Cloud Engineers]

 - Cloud Engineers provision infrastructure ideally through code: ARM, Bicep or Terraform
-- Infrastructure includes but not limited to API Management instance, Logic Apps environment, Service Bus Namespace, Azure Monitor dashboards and alerts
+- Infrastructure resources include but not limited to API Management instance, Logic Apps environment, Service Bus Namespace, Azure Monitor dashboards and alerts
-- Azure Policies are created to govern use.
+- Azure Policies are created to govern usage.
 For example, one policy can block access to specific connectors like Dropbox.
-Another policy could allow only private endpoints when accessing workflows or APIs
+Another policy could restrict network access to workflows or APIs through private endpoints only
-- Infrastructure defined as code does have settings and parameters set per environment (dev, staging and prod environment)
+- Infrastructure defined as code has settings and parameters set per environment (dev, staging and prod environment)
-- Permissions and AAD roles are defined for API Developers, App Developers, Integration Specialists and possible partners
+- Permissions and AAD roles are defined for API Developers, App Developers, Integration Specialists and possibly partners

 ### Build and Publish APIs [API Developers]

-- API Developers are ideally given access dev or pre-prod API Management instances
+- API Developers are ideally given access to Dev or Pre-Prod API Management instances
 - They author APIs through IDEs or using Azure Portal
-- They publish their APIs to the prod API Management instance through Git Pull Requests or through pre-defined permissions to specific APIs
+- They publish their APIs to the Prod API Management instance through Git Pull Requests or through pre-defined permissions to specific APIs
-- A CI/CD pipeline pushes the API definitions and policies into production passing by any needed approvals or pre-prod environments.
+- A CI/CD pipeline pushes the API definitions and policies into production passing through any needed approvals or Pre-Prod environments.
 The pipeline definition can be created by Cloud Engineers

 ### Build Workflows [Integration Specialists]

-- Integration Specialists build workflows through code or visually in IDE or Azure Portal
+- Integration Specialists build Logic Apps workflows through code or visually in IDE or Azure Portal.
+More details can be found [here](./workflow-dev.html)

 - After local testing they push their workflows to a Git repository
-- A CI/CD pipeline pushes the workflows through checks and gates passing by pre-prod environment into a prod environment.
+- A CI/CD pipeline pushes the workflows through checks and gates passing by Pre-Prod environment into a Prod environment.
 The pipeline definition can be created by Cloud Engineers
-- Workflows use connectors but also can consume organization APIs or communicate to other systems through Messages or events
+- Workflows use connectors but also can consume organization APIs or communicate to other systems through Messages or Events
+- Besides workflows, applications and systems can be integrated directly through queues, topics and events.
+However, adding Logic Apps workflows to the mix offers convenience of message pushing rather than polling, as well as low-code processing
+- Integration Specialists can use Azure Monitor to monitor and get alerts on the system and business operations.
+This is in addition to pre-defined dashboards and alerts.
+More details can be found [here](./workflow-monitoring.html)

 ### Discover and use APIs [Partners and App Developers]

-- App Developers in the organization or in partner organization might need access to specific APIs
+- App Developers in the organization or in a partner organization might need access to specific APIs
 - The APIs defined by API Developers are published to a Developer Portal
 - App Developers can discover APIs, understand request and response payloads and try out the APIs
 - App Developers consume their APIs in their applications